A Mental Health-Focused Guide to Psilocybin

 Really fascinating new research is pointing to powerful effects of fisetin and they result primarily from interactions with mTOR.

 mTOR stands for the mammalian target of rapamycin.

-Many people have heard of rapamycin from the effects of resveratrol on aging.
+Many people have heard of rapamycin from the effects on aging.

 mTOR is a master controller of cell growth and death in the body and brain.

 Of course, it will be front and center in the neurogenesis process.